-The Ohio native invested heavily in Little Rock because "it was his belief that Arkansas and Little Rock would be to the southwest what Kansas City was to the west."
+The Ohio native invested heavily in Little Rock because "it was his belief that Arkansas and Little Rock would be to the Southwest what Kansas City was to the West."
 As early as 1890, before his untimely death, he had plans to move his family to Little Rock.
-His widow, Nettie, and their children made the move after his death in January 1892 "thus completing his plans to make his home" or at least that of his family's, "in Little Rock."
-Both Interest that of his family so that the Rock of the R
+His widow, Nettie, and their children made the move after his death in January 1892 "thus completing his plans to make his home," or at least that of his family, "in Little Rock."
+Rock."

 J. Kirby Riffel prospered in his new home.
-He graduated from Little Rock High School (Central) and the University of Arkansas law school.
-66 He was a receiver for Pine Bluff and Northern Railroad and was associated with Southern Securities as well as with Harvey C. Couch.
-71 It seems likely that as the eldest son, J. K. Riffel, assisted his widowed mother in handling her financial affairs, particularly her vast land holdings.
+He graduated from Little Rock High School and the University of Arkansas law school.
+He was a receiver for the Pine Bluff and Northern Railroad and was associated with Southern Securities as well as with Harvey C. Couch.
+It seems likely that as the eldest son, J. K. Riffel assisted his widowed mother in handling her financial affairs, particularly her vast land holdings.

-At the time of his death in 1943, Riffel resided in Pulaski Heights at 2405 N. Spruce.
-Earlier he had lived with his mother at 1711 W. 22nd Street (PU 5184) and with his wife, Little Rock native Maude Riddick Riffel, at 2206 Wolfe.88
+At the time of his death in 1943, Riffel resided in Pulaski Heights at 2405 North Spruce.
+Earlier he had lived with his mother at 1711 West 22nd Street and with his wife, Little Rock native Maude Riddick Riffel, at 2206 Wolfe.